Vaccine Exemptions

 • Find out why the exemption has not been applied to my child's immunization record

-Exemptions are applied to a child's immunization record when all the information has been received.
+Exemptions are applied to a child's immunization record when all the information has been received and confirmed by Niagara Region Public Health to be complete, accurate and valid.

 If you previously submitted an exemption form to Public Health for your child when they attended a licensed childcare facility, it's no longer valid.
 Child care exemption forms expire when the child enters school in September.
 You will now need to complete the exemption process for your school aged child.